lthiberiol/indexHGT/README.md

 # indexHGT
-pipeline to identify and assess possible HGTs as molecular clock constrains in the tree of life
+Purpose: Pipeline to identify and assess possible HGTs as molecular clock constraints in the tree of life.
+Authors: Fournier Lab, MIT